SecureAuthCorp/saidp-sdk-java/README.md

 Dependencies:
 ------------
+* jackson-jaxrs-json-provider 2.7.3
-* Jersey 1.19
+* jersey-client 2.5.1
 * Commons Codec 1.10
 * SLF4J 1.7.13

 Building:
 --------
 1. Fork the Repo to local machine
-2. Run gradle distZip
+2. Run gradle build

-Unzip $PROJECTHOME/build/distributions/saRestApi-sdk-x.x.x.zip
-Copy the libs folder from the unzipped package in $PROJECTHOME/build/distributions to your classpath for use with any of your projects
-Or add saRestApi-sdk as a dependency in your current project.
+Copy the libs folder in $PROJECTHOME/build to your classpath for use with any of your projects Or add saRestApi-sdk as a dependency in your current project.

 Usage: